State Heritage Assessment of Park Lands - tainted

 A who's who of Adelaide's political, academic, heritage, creative and business names have come together to make a united heartfelt appeal to the Weatherill Government.
 Those pictured above are only some of the names.
 Click below for the full text of the 'Eminent Persons Statement' and the full list of signatories:

-Another Park Lands battle off Frome Road
+More Park Lands lost in 2017 off Frome Road

-Immediately after the vandalism of Rundle Park and Rymill Park began in April 2016 (see pictures on this page, below) the State Government announced its next target: destroying what little remains of the Park Lands along the eastern side of Frome Road.
+Immediately after the vandalism of Rundle Park and Rymill Park began in April 2016 (see pictures on this page, below) the State Government announced its next target: destroying what little remained of the Park Lands along the eastern side of Frome Road.

 The Government's blatant disregard of the Park Lands has shocked at least one Adelaide City Councillor.